jnorindr/extractorAPI/README.md

-# Extractor API
+# Element extraction on a GPU

-API to run inference on a GPU using a model for element extraction.
+extractoAPI is a tool to run on a GPU an algorithm using a model for element extraction in images.

-extractorAPI retreives images from a IIIF manifest or a list of manifests and uses a vision model to extract objects from images and return annotations in txt files.
+extractorAPI retrieves images from a IIIF manifest or a list of manifests and uses a vision model to extract objects from images and return annotations in text files.

 ## Requirements :hammer_and_wrench: